 My Approach to Helping

-Hi, I am Jun Kiat, a registered counselor and counseling psychologist.
+Hi, I am Jun Kiat, a registered counselor.

 I have 15 years of experience working with kids, teen and working adults.
 It has always been my passion to help and to counsel.

 I strongly believe in counseling as a way to help with one's well-being.
 As a trauma survivor and domestic violence survivor myself, I believe in advocating for kids’ and teens’ voices.
 Being a client for years, the experience has helped me to relate better with my clients in order to accompany them along the journey of healing or the journey of self-discovery.